-Cats experiencing enlarged kidney stones are likely to be in a great deal of pain and may display a number of telltale signs.
-However, they can be treated with help from your veterinarian.
+Cats with kidney stones are likely to be in a great deal of pain and may display a number of telltale signs.
+Even though these stones can be a serious medical condition, they can be treated with help from your veterinarian.

 Understanding Kidney Stones

 Kidney stones get their name from their "rock" shape, although their actual clinical name is nephrolithiasis.
 The stones can be formed from several substances such as struvite, urate and calcium oxalate.
 Most cats with kidney stones will have ones made of calcium oxalate.
 Inside of the kidneys exist nephrons, which work to filter a cat's blood to form urine.
 Kidney stones that become too large to pass through the nephrons cause a blockage which can become a serious condition that is both painful and could irreversibly harm a cat's kidneys.